DevCPProcessor/stable_tokens_system/README.md

   }
 ```

-While `authorizedAddresses` are able to call functions like `withdrawEthFee`, `withdrawStablesFee` (PersonalConversion.sol), `withdrawTokenFee` (PersonalTokenConversion.sol), `setPriceInEth`, `setPriceInToken` (StableToken.sol),
+While `authorizedAddresses` are able to call functions like `withdrawEthFee`, `withdrawStablesFee` (PersonalEthConversion.sol), `withdrawTokenFee` (PersonalTokenConversion.sol), `setPriceInEth`, `setPriceInToken` (StableToken.sol),
 `makeAvailable`, `makeUnavailable`, `withdrawFee` (Forex.sol), `setOraclePercent` (Main.sol).

-Supplements.sol is the contract that tracks the summ of all collaterals, in order to provide PersonalConversion.sol and PersonalTokenConversion.sol contracts with the amount of excess stable tokens.
+Supplements.sol is the contract that tracks the summ of all converts, in order to provide PersonalEthConversion.sol and PersonalTokenConversion.sol contracts with the amount of excess stable tokens.
 ```
   function supplementsInStables(address _stableAddress) constant returns (uint256) { ... }
 ```